ku-bo-mi/MyShell/README.md

 # My Shell

-My Shell is a custom Unix-like shell implemented in C, designed to demonstrate my system programming skills, including process management, fork, and system calls.
+My Shell is a custom Unix-like shell implemented in C, featuring process management, command execution, input/output redirection, and piping as key functionalities.
 This project provides users with a basic yet functional command-line interface.

 ## Features